Voice Recognition in Law Enforcement: Cut Reporting time in ½ with AI

 According to a survey of police departments, almost 40% of survey respondents said they spend a quarter of the day on paperwork pertaining to incident reporting and other documentation tasks alone, rather than policing and protecting communities.

 The dependence on console driven, in-vehicle frameworks, like the MDTs often used by officers to complete reports, has affected officer wellbeing.
 While squeezed conditions in watch vehicles can cause minor inconvenience utilizing the MDT, the “heads-down” approach is a significant safety concern.

 Now, thanks to tools like the voice recognition technology in Police 365™ RMS and the GISMO™ FieldNotes app, officers can dictate reports rather than manually typing them by hand, providing a better way to tackle the heavy documentation demands that plague officers nationwide.

-Preparing incident reports through voice dictation is 3 to 5 times shorter than the time it would take an officer to create paperwork manually.
-Plus, utilizing their voice allows officers to stay “heads-up” while directing basic errands like tag queries, empowering them to remain alert and mindful of their environmental factors.
+Preparing incident reports through voice dictation is 3 to 5 times shorter than the time it would take an officer to create reports manually.
+Plus, utilizing their voice allows officers to stay “heads-up” while directing basic commands, empowering them to remain alert and mindful of their environment.

 Voice Recognition also ensures transparency in policing.
 Because officers are dictating in the moment, everything is fresh in their minds and more detailed and reliable than if that same information had to be pulled from memory hours later.
 Through voice recognition, this barrier is removed.